-Supporting the children of police officer’s goes back many years, to when the Northern Police Orphanage first opened in 1898.
-Founded by Miss Catherine Gurney for the care and welfare of Northern Police Force children who had lost one or both parents.
+Supporting the children of Police Officers goes back many years, to when the Northern Police Orphanage first opened in 1898.
+It was founded by Catherine Gurney for the care and welfare of Northern Police Force children who had lost one or both parents.

-Between 1898, when the orphanage opened, through to 1954 more than 600 children spent all or part of their childhood there.
-Running costs were funded by many hundreds of serving police officers who made a weekly donation from their pay.
+In 1898 the orphanage opened, and over the next six decades more than 600 children spent all or part of their childhood there.
+Costs were funded by thousands of Serving Police Officers who made weekly donations from their pay.
 Other gifts and donations were received from well-wishers across the north of England and further afield.

 In 2006 the two charities merged, creating the St George’s Police Trust.
-Both the Fund and Trust had shared similar aims and objectives and so a merger enabled the beneficiary base to be widened and costs to be reduced.
+Both the Fund and Trust had shared similar aims and so merging enabled the beneficiary base to be widened and for the costs to be reduced.